 Applications and Proposals not meeting guidelines will not be considered for funding.
 Please submit a completed application package (signed application, proposal, and required attachments) in hard copy to the ORGC and email a copy of the proposal and required attachments to the ORGC by March 1.
-The electronic copy of the proposal/application should be submitted as a Microsoft Word attachment and other supporting documents may be submitted in PDF format to Dr. Joan K. West at email@example.com by the March 1st deadline.
+The electronic copy of the proposal/application should be submitted as a Microsoft Word attachment and other supporting documents may be submitted in PDF format to Dr. Charley Deal at firstname.lastname@example.org by the March 1st deadline.
 If you have any questions, please call 881-7015.
 Proposals received after the deadline will not be reviewed.

 Technology Program Guidelines